dcmouser/mewlo/doc/sphinx/book/core/database.rst

 	* The ModelManager would be instantiated and be in charge of table-wide stuff, and of defining the table mappings with the Model object, etc.
 	* One advantage of this is that it makes it more natural to think about instantiating multiple copies of a manager, to handle tables that are nearly identical (think about having multiple log file tables).
 	* It also seems perhaps cleaner in terms of preserving data for the manager object vs relying on class-based variables.
-	* In the case of python, a class is an object, so the differences are much smaller, but i think the principle is valid.
+	* In the case of python, a class is an object, so the differences are much smaller, but I think the principle is valid.